 A key resource is the IPPFoRB Toolkit "designed to enable parliamentarians to advocate for the right to freedom of religion or belief (FoRB) more effectively, through increasing their understanding of FoRB and the national, regional and international mechanisms at their disposal for promoting and protecting this right."
-Produced by CSW, the toolkit provides key definitions, highlights national and multilateral mechanisms, proposes suggested actions parliamentarians can take to advance freedom of religion.281 events often serve to address particular regional issues (e.g. the Balkans and South Caucasus,282 Latin America, ASEAN region) and thematic concerns (e.g. Multinational efforts to advance Freedom of Religion or Belief, FoRB and Gender Equality: Positive Synergies283), at various venues, including on the margins of major events such as the UN General Assembly.
+Produced by CSW, the toolkit provides key definitions, highlights national and multilateral mechanisms, and proposes suggested actions parliamentarians can take to advance freedom of religion.281

 Since its 2014 founding, IPPFoRB has convened a number of high-level events in locations around the world.
-These
+These events often serve to address particular regional issues (e.g. the Balkans and South